SiddhantKapil/LA-Transformer/Readme.md

     2) Vit - https://github.com/lucidrains/vit-pytorch/tree/main/examples
     3) Pre-trained models: https://github.com/rwightman/pytorch-image-models

+## Release 7/5/21
-In the current version of the code we used two jupyter notebooks to demonstrate the working and performance of the LA-Transformer.
+Demonstrates the working and performance of the LA-Transformer using two jupyter notebooks.

     1) LA-Transformer Training: Demonstrates the training process.
-We have included cell outputs in the juyter notebook.
+We have included cell outputs in the juyter notebook.\
     In the last cell, training results are shown.
-One can also refer to model/{name}/summary.csv if the cell outputs are not clear.
+One can also refer to model/{name}/summary.csv if the cell outputs are not clear.\
     To run the jupyter notebook, install the requirements, download dataset using the link provided and extract it in data folder.

     2) LA-Transformer Testing: Demonstrates the testing process.
 You can download the weights using the link below or train LA transformer using the Training notebook.
 To use pre-trained weights, download them using the gdrive link below, extract them into model/{name} folder and run the Testing notebook.
 Performance metrics can be found in the last cell of the notebook.